Ferry from Athens (Piraeus) to Paros

 - Summer ferry rides can be bumpy.
 There is nothing to worry about, but if you feel seasick you can ask the ferry crew for some aspirin or carry with you anti-nausea pills.

 - Weather conditions might affect the time of departure.
-You can see any changes through our Ferryhopper App.
+You can check any changes in your travel time and track your ferry in real time on the Ferryhopper App.

 - Paros is a great starting point if you want to go island hopping in the Cyclades.
 Check out our Map of ferries and find ferry connections to nearby islands like Naxos, Milos, Mykonos, Santorini, and other stunning islands in the Aegean Sea.